 These items are classified in their entirety based on the lowest priority level of input that is significant to the fair value measurement.
 The assessment of the significance of a particular input to the fair value measurement requires judgment and may affect the placement of assets and liabilities within the levels of the fair value hierarchy.
 Mutual funds in Level 1 are measured at fair value with a market approach using net asset values ("NAV") of the shares held by the Plan at year-end.
 Range Resources Corporation common stock in Level 1 is exchange traded and measured at fair value with a market approach using the closing price.
-The common collective trust in Level 2 is measured based on information reported by the investment manager using the audited financial statements of the trust for the Plan's year-end and relies on the trust's NAV as a practical expedient.
 Self-directed brokerage in Level 1 is measured at fair value with a market approach using the NAV of the mutual fund shares held by the Plan at year-end.
 For investments valued at NAV, there are no significant restrictions on redeeming these investments at NAV.